-2020 has changed the way we do business, but also the way we, as consumers, look for products and service.
+2020 has changed the way we do business, but also the way we, as consumers, look for products and services.
 Everything is online, and the online marketing space has been put to the ultimate test.
 If you can tame this beast, you can ensure the longevity of your heating and cooling business.

-In this article we’re going to breakdown how you can utilize online marketing to ensure your HVAC business can ride the waves of COVID and the rising world of data and marketing.
+In this article, we’re going to break down how you can utilize online marketing to ensure your HVAC business can ride the waves of COVID and the rising world of data and marketing.

 What is HVAC Marketing?

 Marketing is simple, it’s not complicated.
-I’m shooting myself in the foot here, but in reality it’s a straight forward process: setup the conditions necessary for a person to convince him or herself that you are the one they should choose to solve their problem.
+I’m shooting myself in the foot here, but in reality, it’s a straightforward process: set up the conditions necessary for a person to convince him or herself that you are the one they should choose to solve their problem.

-We all like to feel that we’re choosing a company out of free-will, not like we’re being manipulated or persuaded into buying something.
-And with your HVAC business that is no different.
+We all like to feel that we’re choosing a company out of free will, not like we’re being manipulated or persuaded into buying something.
+And with your HVAC business, that is no different.

 So how do you do this?
-Well, in the past you would advertise on Yellow Pages (remember that?), your local chamber of commerce, radio ads, and other forms of physical marketing.
-However, over the past ten years, nothing comes close in terms of cost-efficiency, and ROI to online marketing.
+Well, in the past, you would advertise on Yellow Pages (remember that?), your local chamber of commerce, radio ads, and other forms of physical marketing.
+However, over the past ten years, nothing comes close in terms of cost-efficiency and ROI to online marketing.

-So in summary, HVAC marketing is the process of developing a strategy that will allow potential buyers to convince themselves your company is the right one to call, and the best way to do this is through online platforms.
+So, in summary, HVAC marketing is the process of developing a strategy that will allow potential buyers to convince themselves your company is the right one to call, and the best way to do this is through online platforms.

 What Forms of HVAC Marketing Exist?